pranjal710/osrf/docs/doc.md

+*function loadFieldmapper

+Create/overwrites a dynamic file *i.e.* Classfieldmapper.php from parsed data obtained from fm_IDL (http://hostname/reports/fm_IDL.xml).
+Its member functions are getter, setter and encodeforopensrf().

+*function objectsIntoArray($arrObjData, $arrSkipIndices = array())*

+It takes two parameters, one as an array object and the other parameter tells which index to miss.
+It is a generic function to parse an xml into an array

 **A brief overview of the functioning of openSRF-PHP API**
 ============================================================

 *Open_Ils_Simple_request()* present in *OpenIlsSimpleRequest.php* mainly manages the process. it creates an instance of *osrfMessage Class* and then parses it through another instance of *osrfResponse Class* and its member functions.

 An instance of *Class osrfMessage* is used to interact with openSRF service. method, service, endpoint and param are set by the *constructor*. *setGuid()* sets the guid so that an HTTP header can be formed, and it can also help in creating a stateful session when required.
 With the information gathered a HTTP header is created by *function header()*. *Function toArray()* creates $data which will be used by the HTTP_REQUEST2 class. *function send()* uses HTTP_REQUEST2 to interact with openSRF.
 If successfull, it returns a response.

 HTTP response has to be parsed to get the desired result.
 The result is a json encoded string.
 For this purpose *Class osrfResponse* is present. *Function send()* initializes $data property of an instance of *Class osrfMessage*.
 The *function parse()* is then used to parse the generic HTTP response to get the desired output and returns it.